Qualification Regulations

 2. Candidates for the Degree of Master of Design shall follow a parts-based programme of study, which shall consist of courses totalling at least 180 approved credits and include completion of Part One and Part Two.
 The requirements for Part One and Part Two are prescribed in the Schedule for the Qualification.

-3. Notwithstanding Regulation 2, the programme of study for candidates who have been admitted under Regulations 1(c) or 1(d) shall consist of thesis courses totalling 120 credits, as prescribed in Part Two in the Schedule for the Qualification.
+3. Notwithstanding Regulation 2, the programme of study for candidates who have been admitted under Regulations 1(c) or 1(d) shall consist of courses totaling 120 credits, including the requirements of Part Two in the Schedule for the Qualification.

 Specialisations